-Adopted by the CAA Board of Directors on February 21, 1996; revised in October 2002 and May 2005 and on October 25, 2009, and May 2, 2010.
+Adopted by the CAA Board of Directors on February 21, 1996; revised in October 2002; May 2005; October 25, 2009; May 2, 2010; and May 2, 2021.

-The College Art Association has established the following standards respecting the Retention and Tenure of Art Historians, a copy of which has been sent to each accrediting body in the United States and to institutional members of CAA under the cover of a letter from the current president of the association urging the said accrediting body to recognize the standards as appropriate to any collegiate art history program.
+CAA has established the following standards respecting the Retention and Tenure of Art Historians, a copy of which has been sent to each accrediting body in the United States and to institutional members of CAA under the cover of a letter from the current president of the association urging the said accrediting body to recognize the standards as appropriate to any collegiate art history program.

-Status of Art-History Faculty
+Status of Art History Faculty

-The doctor of philosophy (PhD) is usually the terminal degree for art historians, though a different degree with appropriate scholarly work that contributes to the field of art history may well take its place.
-In the case of two-year colleges, the minimum qualification should be an MA in art history.
+The doctor of philosophy (PhD) is usually the terminal degree for art historians, though another doctoral-level degree with scholarly work that contributes to the field of art history may take its place.
+In the case of two-year colleges, the minimum qualification for teaching appointments should be a master of arts (MA) in art history.
 In the absence of such a degree, specific recognized equivalent professional achievement and scholarship should be regarded as qualification for appointment to professional rank, promotion, or tenure.